-The one thing I should mention is that because widgets are integrated into some themes and plugins, deactivating a plugin or switching to another theme will remove the widgets you were using that were connected to them.
+I should mention that because widgets are integrated into some themes and plugins, deactivating a plugin or switching to another theme will remove the widgets you were using that were connected to them.
 So, if you stop using a plugin or change themes and notice certain widgets disappear, now you know why.

-There’s one widget that comes with every WordPress install that’s a bit special — the “Text Widget“.
-Though the name Text Widget has an underwhelming ring to it, this widget can do more than just hold a paragraph or two.
+One widget that comes with every WordPress install that’s a bit special — is the “Text Widget“.
+Though the name Text Widget has an underwhelming ring, this widget can do more than just hold a paragraph or two.

-This widget can translate any HTML you care to enter into it, which means that you can use it to hold images, create clickable links, and you can even get it to work with shortcodes.
+This widget can translate any HTML you want to enter into it, which means that you can use it to hold images, create clickable links, and even get it to work with shortcodes.

 Don’t know how to code HTML?
 Guess what: No problem!

-Here’s a quick tip to create an HTML snippet in WordPress even if you don’t know how a thing about it:
+Here’s a quick tip to create an HTML snippet in WordPress even if you don’t know how a think about it:

 - Create a new post in the backend of WordPress